corbym/gogiven/README.md

 Inspired by [YATSPEC](https://github.com/bodar/yatspec).
 Another similar idea is [JGiven](http://jgiven.org), although both are Java based.

+Check out the HTML output generator used as a default here: [htmlspec](https://github.com/corbym/htmlspec) - using go's own template/html package.

 Feel free to contact me and help improve the code base or let me know if you have any issues or questions!

 ## Table of Contents